 How to Use the Which Function in R (With Examples)

-Example 1: Find Elements in a Vector
+Example 1: Precision Finding Elements within a Standard Vector

 #create data